 Vancouver is a bastion of natural beauty – Pacific Ocean, Coast mountains, lush rainforest – but the city’s exquisitely cultivated gardens need not be overlooked.
 Here’s your spring garden bucket list:

 - VanDusen Botanical Garden, located in the elegant Shaughnessy neighbourhood, features 22 hectares of plant collections that represent ecosystems ranging from tropical South Africa to the Himalayas to the Arctic, as well as plants native to our own Pacific Northwest.
 May and June are ideal for viewing the popular Laburnum Walk, the rose garden and the meadow garden.
-Currently, the garden is hosting Botanical Reflections, a travelling textile show celebrating Canada’s 150th birthday.

 - Sitting at the City of Vancouver’s highest point – 152 metres above sea level – Queen Elizabeth Park encompasses a number of display gardens, as well as golf, lawn bowling, tennis, an outdoor arboretum and the indoor Bloedel Floral Conservatory.
 The gorgeously cultivated Quarry Garden is often filled with couples posing for their wedding photos.
 Take a midday break with lunch at the elegant Seasons in the Park, featuring panoramic city views served alongside West Coast fare in a majestic wood-panelled room.